Electrostatics/electrostatics.github.io/examples/potentials_of_mean_force.md

 <a id="Adding"></a>
-<h3>Adding the membrane environment</h3>
+<h4>Adding the membrane environment</h4>

-The next step is to incorporate the membrane environment through the draw_membrane2 program described above.
+The next step is to incorporate the membrane environment through the draw_membrane2 program, described above.
 This program is invoked separately for the small, medium and large systems as follows:

 	./draw_membrane2 dielx_S.dx zmem Lmem pdie 0.0 I R_top R_bottom
     ./draw_membrane2 dielx_M.dx zmem Lmem pdie 0.0 I R_top R_bottom